Free Shipping On Orders Above $75

 About the Author:

 Let’s go back 1,400 years to an ordinary day in Madinah.
 There is a well-known incident which is a clear reminder of how jealousy in Islam can strike when praise is given without dua.
-The evil eye in the Quran and Sunnah is not superstition; it is a real form of harm that can affect the body, emotions, and daily life.
+The evil eye in the Qur'an and Sunnah is not superstition; it is a real form of harm that can affect the body, emotions, and daily life.

 Sahl ibn Hunayf (RA) was bathing when a companion, admiring the brightness of his skin, unintentionally cast an evil eye.
 Moments later, Sahl collapsed.
 The Prophet ﷺ came immediately and advised:

-“If you see something that amazes you, ask Allah to bless it.”
-(Muwatta Malik 1)
+“If you see something that amazes you, ask Allah to bless it” (Muwatta Malik 1).

-Hidden Fire of the Heart
+Hasad or Jealousy in Islam: Hidden Fire of the Heart

-Understanding the Evil Eye in the Quran
+How Does Islam Address the Evil Eye in the Qur'an?

-In Surah Al-Falaq, Allah says:
+In Surat al-Falaq, Allah says:

-"Say: I seek refuge in the Lord of daybreak, from the evil of what He created, from the evil of darkness, from those who practice witchcraft, and from the evil of the envier when he envies.”
-(Surah Al- Falaq: 1-5)
+"Say: I seek refuge in the Lord of daybreak, from the evil of what He created, from the evil of darkness, from those who practice witchcraft, and from the evil of the envier when he envies” (Surah Al- Falaq: 1-5).

-And in Surah An-Nas, Allah teaches:
+And in Surat an-Nas, Allah teaches:

-"Say: I seek refuge in the Lord of mankind, the Sovereign of mankind, the God of mankind, from the evil of the whisperer who whispers into the hearts of mankind."
-(Surah An-Nas: 1-6)
+"Say: I seek refuge in the Lord of mankind, the Sovereign of mankind, the God of mankind, from the evil of the whisperer who whispers into the hearts of mankind" (Surah An-Nas: 1-6).

 These Surahs provide clear guidance for protection from evil eye in Islam.

-How Jealousy Fuels the Evil Eye?
+Does Jealousy Fuel the Evil Eye?

 Jealousy can affect confidence and wellbeing.
 Therefore, seeking protection from evil eye in Islam is so important.